valknight/loadstar/README.md

 2. Open PowerShell (Windows) or the Terminal (Mac/Linux) and type `pip install loadstar`

-3. Type `python -m loadstar` to start the program!
+3. Type `loadstar` to start the program!

+(Note: if you get a "not found" error, try `python -m loadstar` instead - it may be your scripts folder is not on the system path)

 ### Running in future